Home » Recipes » Main Dish » Chicken

 If you like this recipe you may also enjoy Slow Cooker Chicken Cordon Bleu, Crock Pot Pork Chops with Gravy, and Chicken Pasta Bake with Alfredo.

-Any type of bit sized pasta can be stirred in, but we love how the larger parts of the bowtie catch the cream and shredded pieces of chicken.
-Bowtie pasta is the best kind to use in this recipe and our Macaroni Grill Pasta Milano if possible.
+Any type of bite sized pasta can be stirred in, but we love how the larger parts of the bowtie catch the cream and shredded pieces of chicken.

 The shredded chicken stays moist with the cream of chicken soup and cream cheese, so it can be shredded and kept on keep warm in the slow cooker.
 Just make the bowtie pasta and stir into the creamy chicken when your family is ready to enjoy!